 There are always exciting opportunities for talented Master and Bachelor students in our team.
-Below, you find 2 BSc projects for spring 2019 as well as two example MSc projects, currently available.
+Below, you find two example MSc projects, currently available.
 More MSc and BSc projects with similar focus are always possible.
 For more information, please contact Thomas Schlathölter.

 Molecular hydrogen is the most abundant molecule of our Universe.
 H2 formation on Polycyclic Aromatic Hydrocarbon (PAH) cations is considered a potentially important route towards molecular hydrogen formation in the interstellar medium (ISM).
 Hydrogen interaction with PAHs furthermore is a model system for hydrogen-graphene interactions, the latter being key for future graphene-based hydrogen storage appliactions.

 We have recently found that for coronene cations (C24H12 +), sequential H attachment involves well defined adsorption sites.
 Along this sequence, "magic numbers" of attached H atoms are observed to be particularly stable .
 The process competes with H2 abstraction, where an incoming H atom reacts with a previously attached H atom, to form a free H2 molecule.

 Until now, attachment and abstraction reactions have only been studied for genuine polycyclic aromatic hydrocarboncations.
 In this project, the process will be investigated systems where single C atoms are substituted by N. These systems are relevant from an astrobiological point of view, as they could be a template for formation of prebiotic molecules in astrophysical environments.

 S. Cazaux, L. Boschman, N. Rougeau, G. Reitsma, R. Hoekstra, D. Teillet-Billy, S. Morisset, M. Spaans & T. Schlathölter, Nature Scientific Reports 6 (2016) 19835